 The Education Program at Alola delivers teacher training, works directly with children for early years literacy and creates literacy materials.
-The program is headed by Program Manager Ema de Sousa Freitas and currently has 12 staff in the department, including 7 qualified teachers.
+The program is headed by Program Manager Ema de Sousa Freitas and currently has 16 staff in the department.

-The Education Program has a direct partnership with AusAID which commenced in December 2011 and will continue for three years.
+The Education Program has a direct partnership with DAFT which commenced in December 2011 and will continue for three years.
+See overview!
 This partnership will provide funding to all aspects of the Alola education program.
 This partnership includes following programs:

 The Mobile Library